Oracle Park: Right field and McCovey Cove

 Beyond right field is China Basin, a section of San Francisco Bay, which is dubbed McCovey Cove after famed Giants first baseman and left-handed slugger Willie McCovey, and into which a number of home runs have been hit on the fly.
-As of September 2, 2022, 96 "splash hits" have been knocked into the Cove by Giants players since the park opened; 35 of those were hit by Barry Bonds, who remains the only player to record two splash hits in the same game.
-The most recent splash hit occurred on September 2, 2022, by Joc Pederson.
+As of April 9, 2025, 106 "splash hits" have been knocked into the Cove by Giants players since the park opened; 35 of those were hit by Barry Bonds, who remains the only player to record two splash hits in the same game.
+On September 15, 2024, Heliot Ramos became the first right-handed batter to record a "splash hit", as all 104 previous hits were done by left-handed batters.
 These hits are tallied on an electronic counter on the right field wall.
-Opponents have hit the water on the fly 55 times; Todd Hundley of the Los Angeles Dodgers was the first visitor to do so on June 30, 2000.
+Opponents have hit the water on the fly 57 times; Todd Hundley of the Los Angeles Dodgers was the first visitor to do so on June 30, 2000.
 Curtis Granderson, Luis Gonzalez, Cliff Floyd, and Max Muncy are the only visiting players to do so twice.
 Carlos Delgado and Adam LaRoche have performed the feat thrice.
-Bryson Stott is the most recent visiting player to record a splash hit, doing so on September 3, 2022.
+Ronny Mauricio is the most recent visiting player to record a splash hit, doing so in July of 2025.
 On June 27, 2010, David Ortiz became the first American League player to hit a splash hit.
 Since then, the only other AL players who have are Mitch Moreland, Adam Dunn, Rougned Odor, and Shin-Soo Choo.